 2. Don’t send off-topic or inappropriate pitches.

 When you pitch unrelated issues in response to queries, you risk angering the person in charge.
 Also, if you want people to value your time, value their time.
 Writer’s have deadlines and need to weed through tons of pitches to start gathering information for their articles.
 Unrelated information makes their job harder.
 You don’t want your first impression to be a bad one.
+That won’t get you your free publicity.
 You also don’t want to turn people off to working with you in the future.
 Be sure to read the query thoroughly before responding.
 If it helps, cut and paste their request into your email so you won’t forget the specifics.
 You can delete it once you’ve finished answering the questions as best you can before sending it.

 3. Don’t promise what you can’t deliver.

 Writers get incredibly jaded and especially put off by people who answer queries when the topic truly isn’t in their wheelhouse.
 Once again, you are wasting their time and you are coming off as untrustworthy.
 Another way to leave a bad impression.
 If they are asking for 5 gluten free pancake recipes, don’t send them ones about waffles.
 If they are asking about how to set savings goals using Capital One 360, don’t send them information about how you save with Wells Fargo Bank.